 • 1 egg yolk

-• 18 tablespoons unsalted butter (two sticks plus two tablespoons)
+• 18 tablespoons unsalted butter

-• 2 cups white granulated sugar
+• 2 cups sugar

 • 1 tablespoon vanilla extract

-• 1 cup white, all-purpose flour Note 3
+• 1 cup flour see note 3

 Instructions

-• EGGS: Crack 4 eggs into a small bowl.
+• Crack 4 eggs into a small bowl.
 Add 1 egg yolk.
 Discard the whites or save them for another recipe.
 Use a fork to briskly whisk the eggs and then set aside.

-• MELT CHOCOLATE: Add the 18 tablespoons butter and 2 full cups of dark chocolate to a large microwave-safe bowl.
+• Add butter and dark chocolate to a large microwave-safe bowl.
 Microwave for 30 seconds; then stir with a wooden spoon for 20 seconds.
-Repeat, microwaving for 30 seconds and then stirring for 20 seconds until chocolate is fully melted (this takes about 80-90 seconds in my microwave).
+Repeat, microwaving for 30 seconds and then stirring for 20 seconds until chocolate is fully melted.
+This takes about 80โ€“90 seconds in my microwave.

-• BAKE: Bake in a preheated oven for 35-45 minutes or until a toothpick when inserted into the center comes out with moist (not wet) crumbs.
-We like these brownies best very fudgy which is 40 minutes in my oven.
-Remove from the oven and let pan cool on a wire cooling rack at room temperature for 2-3 hours.
-They are very fudgy at this point and continue to firm up and set up more as they cool.
-(At about 3-5 hours out of the oven they are quite firm and set up.)
+• Bake in a preheated oven for 35โ€“45 minutes, or until a toothpick inserted in the center comes out with moist crumbs.
+We prefer these brownies fudgy, which typically means 40 minutes in my oven.
+After baking, let the pan cool on a wire rack at room temperature for 2โ€“3 hours.
+They will be very fudgy at this stage and will continue to firm up as they cool, becoming quite firm after 3โ€“5 hours.

 Video